TN 83 (05-24)

 CAUTION:

-A trust that meets the exception to counting for SSI purposes under the statutory trust provisions of section 1613(e) must still be evaluated under the instructions in SI 01120.200 to determine if it is a countable resource.
+A trust that meets an exception to counting for SSI purposes under the statutory trust provisions of section 1613(e) must still be evaluated under the instructions in SI 01120.200 to determine if it is a countable resource.
 If the trust meets the definition of a resource (see SI 01110.100B.1.), it will be subject to regular resource-counting rules.

 2. Under age 65

 To qualify for the special needs trust exception, the trust must be established for the benefit of a disabled individual under age 65.
-For special needs trusts, an individual attains age 65 on the anniversary date of his or her birth.
+For special needs trusts, an individual attains age 65 on the anniversary date of their birth.
 The special needs trust exception does not apply to a trust established for the benefit of an individual age 65 or older.
 If the trust was established for the benefit of a disabled individual prior to the date the individual attained age 65, the exception continues to apply after the individual reaches age 65.

 3. Additions to trust after age 65

 Additions or augmentations do not include interest, dividends, or other earnings of the trust or any portion of the trust meeting the special needs trust exception.
-If the beneficiary’s right to receive payments from an annuity, support payments, or Survivor Benefit Plan (SBP) payments (see SI 01120.201J.1.e.), is irrevocably assigned to the trust, and such assignment is made when the trust beneficiary was less than 65 years of age, treat the payments paid to a special needs trust the same as payments made before the individual attained age 65.
+If the beneficiary’s right to receive payments from an annuity, support payments, or Survivor Benefit Plan (SBP) payments (see SI 01120.201J.1.e.) is irrevocably assigned to the trust, and such assignment is made when the trust beneficiary was less than 65 years of age, treat the payments paid to a special needs trust the same as payments made before the individual attained age 65.
 Do not disqualify the trust from the special needs trust exception.

 4. Disabled